alephdata/aleph/docs/api.md

 *   **Entities** (`/api/2/entities`) reflect structured data about persons or companies.
 Each entity has a name, a number of aliases and other details, such as their jurisdiction, a short summary, or contact and passport details.
 Entities are identified through a UUID.
 *   **Roles** represent users and user groups, and they are connected via **Permissions** to sources and collections.

-### Searching for Documents
+### Searching

 The main search endpoint allows for a set of complex queries to be executed.
-Results will include document metadata, record snippets (for highlighting) and facet values that can be used to further summarize the result set.
+Results will include documents _and_ entities, and their metadata, record snippets (for highlighting) and facet values that can be used to further summarize the result set.

-<pre>GET /api/2/query</pre>
+<pre>GET /api/2/search</pre>

 This accepts the following arguments: